rvbug/cookie-ml/README.md

 params.yaml - YAML file for storing configurations

 notebook - Stores all your jupyter notebooks which is used during your experiment/research phase
   nb_research - to store all your artifacts, notes, reference links.
-      project_name_EDA_ML_Experiments.ipynb - filename is same as `project name` nb_report - Storing all your sample reports
+  nb_report - Storing all your sample reports

-  nb_model - For storing your params, model during your experiment phase project_name.ipynb - Final clean code lives here.
+  nb_model - For storing your params, model during your experiment phase
+  nb_data - Folder contains all the data used during your experiments. project_name_EDA_ML_Experiments.ipynb - filename is same as `project name` project_name.ipynb - Final clean code lives here.

   data - folder contains all the data used during your experiments.